karapostK/karapostK.github.io/_pages/about.md

 Hola!

-I am a Ph.D. student at the Institute <a href='https://www.jku.at/en/institute-of-computational-perception/'> of Computational Perception</a> and at Multimedia Mining and Search Group at the <a href='https://www.jku.at/en'>Johannes Kepler University Linz</a>, Austria.
+I am a Ph.D. student at the Institute <a href='https://www.jku.at/en/institute-of-computational-perception/'> of Computational Perception</a> and at the Multimedia Mining and Search Group at the <a href='https://www.jku.at/en'>Johannes Kepler University Linz</a>, Austria.

 I studied Engineering in Computer Science in my Bachelor at <a href='https://www.unina.it'>Università degli Studi di Napoli Federico II</a> and in my Master at <a href='https://www.uniroma1.it'>Sapienza - Università di Roma</a> where I both graduated with full marks.